yiliu1237/ConfTrack/readme.md

 # ConfTrack

-Stay in sync with major academic deadlines - effortlessly.
+Stay in sync with major academic deadlines.

 ## Overview